 Know your Machine

-The most crucial part about any ride is to be prepared for it.
-There are certain things that you will have to take care of before you hit the road in order to ensure a hassle free ride.
+The most crucial part of any ride is to be prepared for it.
+There are certain things that you will have to take care of before you hit the road in order to ensure a hassle-free ride.
 Let us take a look at some of the most important ones.

-- You must carry some essential spares like to headlamp bulb, fuse and clutch/accelerator/brake cables.
-While on the road, you may be able to find a mechanic but they may not have the spare needed.
+You must carry some essential spares like a headlamp bulb, fuse, and clutch/accelerator/brake cables.
+While on the road, you may be able to find a mechanic but they may not have the spare part needed.

 Riding Gear and Other Essentials

 A first aid kit will be next.
-Keep an anti-septic lotion, some basis medicines, adhesive bandages etc.
+Keep an anti-septic lotion, some basic medicines, adhesive bandages, etc.